greysteil/spot-gps/README.md

 ## Usage

-You can make API calls by using an instance of the `API` class:
+API calls are made using an instance of the `API` class:

 ```ruby
 api = SPOT::API.new(feed_id: 'FEED_GIID', feed_password: 'OPTIONAL_PASSWORD')